SleeplessOne1917/lemmy-bot/README.md

           }
         }
       } else {
-        sendPrivateMessage(
+        sendPrivateMessage({
-          creator_id,
+          recipient_id: creator_id,
+          content:
             'Command not recognized.
 Send a message to me that says "Like me" if you want me to like your posts.
 If you don\'t want me to like your posts anymore, message me "Stop"'
-        );
+        });
       }
     }
   }